 Dual Master's Degree Comparative Urban Governance

-The Sciences Po Urban School and the Centro de Estudios Démograficos, Urbanos e Ambientales (CEDUA) at El Colegio de Mexico have joined forces to create a unique graduate programme in Comparative Urban Governance worldwide with a focus on Latin American cities.
+The Sciences Po Urban School and the Centro de Estudios Démograficos, Urbanos e Ambientales (CEDUA) at El Colegio de México have joined forces to create a unique graduate programme in Comparative Urban Governance worldwide with a focus on Latin American cities.

-By combining Sciences Po’s and El Colegio de Mexico’s top-level education in the area of urban policy, this two-year programme provides a great academic background in urban social analysis, urban economics, urban management and planning policies at the metropolitan scale, in a comparative approach between European, international and Latin American cities.
+By combining Sciences Po’s and El Colegio de México’s top-level education in the area of urban policy, this two-year programme provides a great academic background in urban social analysis, urban economics, urban management and planning policies at the metropolitan scale, in a comparative approach between European, international and Latin American cities.

 - The first year in Paris at the Urban School of Sciences Po, either in the Master Governing the large metropolis (GLM, in English) or in the Master Stratégies territoriales et urbaines (STU, in French) attending all the required courses except for the “Capstone project” or “Group project” in the second semester.
+They do not make the study trip too.

-- The second year in México, at the CEDUA of El Colegio de Mexico in the Maestria en Estudios Urbanos attending courses and seminars in English or Spanish.
+- The second year in Mexico, at the CEDUA of El Colegio de México in the Maestria en Estudios Urbanos attending courses and seminars in English or Spanish.

 Multidisciplinary and multilingual, the Double Degree in Comparative Urban Governance provides knowledge and skills training the students for a wide array of careers: from leading positions within local and national governments or agencies or NGOs, to urban studies consultancies and international organizations.